This webpage contains affiliate links. See more details here.

 "This tour was so much fun!
 It was only 10 of us and we ate like kings and queens.
 Walking around was great.
 Our guide, Greta, pointed out so many things that we wouldn't have noticed.
 It was awesome...so was all of the food that we tasted!
 We were so full at the end, which was a good thing.
 Highly recommend!"

 Walk through the cobblestone streets of Rome while hearing stories about the city and trying tasty local food.
-You can do this on a 3-hour walking food tour in Rome by Liv Tours.
+You can do this on a 3-hour walking food tour Rome by Liv Tours.
 Go with just your group or join a small tour (up to 6 people) - they run twice daily.

 The guides know their stuff, and you'll get to try lots of Roman treats.
 Think crispy fried artichokes, stuffed zucchini flowers, fresh pizza slices, homemade pasta, wine, prosecco, and artisan gelato.
 Don't worry if you're vegetarian or can't eat gluten - just tell them when you book.